The Cornishman (train): Locomotives and stock

 When reintroduced The Cornishman was hauled on the Western Region by Castle class engines, but towards the end of steam these were supplanted by 4-6-0 Counties.
 Initially the stock was of GWR origin, but as BR Mark 1 stock became available by the late 1950s this was used, but being a named train these were in chocolate and cream livery as opposed to the standard BR maroon.

 During the early 1970s The Cornishman often brought Class 45 diesels right through to Penzance, while at other times a locomotive change at either Bristol or Birmingham would result in haulage by Western Region based locomotives such as the Class 52 Westerns.
 These trains were formed of Mark 1 stock with 13 coaches being a typical load.
 A restaurant car was included but did not operate west of Plymouth or north of Sheffield.

 Great Western Railway (TOC)

 In 2006, First Great Western, now Great Western Railway began to use the Cornishman name once again, running from London Paddington to Penzance.
-It departs London at 15:06 and arrives in Penzance at 20:40.
-An up journey is made by the 10:00 from Penzance to London, running non-stop between Taunton and Reading, arriving in London at 15:22 (Mondays to Fridays in 2019).
+It departs London at 15:03 and arrives in Penzance at 20:10.
+An up journey is made by the 16:15 from Penzance to London, running non-stop between Taunton and Reading, arriving in London at 21:24 (Monday to Friday in June 2024).
+The up service also offers Great Western Railway's on-board restaurant service, Pullman Dining.